Minnesota made Extravaganza

 American Cancer Society and Hope Lodge

 This year, the Minnesota Made Extravaganza is focusing on helping a lifesaving resource right here in our backyard – Hope Lodge.
-The American Cancer Society’s Hope Lodge has been temporarily closed to protect vulnerable cancer patients, and hopes to reopen soon.
+Minnesota is proud to have locations in both Minneapolis and Rochester.
+The American Cancer Society’s Hope Lodges have been temporarily closed to protect vulnerable cancer patients, and hope to reopen as soon as it is safe.
 However, reopening and sustaining this program comes at a significant cost.
-Our Hope Lodge provides a supportive and nurturing environment for cancer patients and caregivers who must travel for treatment.
+Our Hope Lodges provides a supportive and nurturing environment for cancer patients and caregivers who must travel for treatment.
 Hope Lodge’s one-time costs related to COVID-19 include front desk plexiglass shields, thermometers, social distancing signage, protection stations and re-commissioning activities that include HVAC, plumbing and facility disinfection.
 On-going costs related to COVID-19 include disposable paper masks, hand sanitizer and daily disinfecting of every facility plus the ongoing regular operational costs of Hope Lodge.

 The Richard M. Schulze American Cancer Society Hope Lodge in Minneapolis

 The Sandra J. Schulze American Cancer Society Hope Lodge in Rochester

 Watch our 2020 Virtual Event!